Double Poisson (vertex) algebra cohomology

 \subsection{Acknowledgments}

-We are grateful to Anton Alekseev and Sophie Chemla for useful exchanges about the papers \cite{AKKN,Ch}.
+We are grateful to Anton Alekseev and Sophie Chemla for useful exchanges about the papers \cite{AKKN,Ch}, and to Yong Zheng for sharing the unpublished works \cite{ZT,ZT2}.
 We also thank Ralph Kaufmann and Sasha Tsymbaliuk for stimulating conversations.
 M.F. thanks La Sapienza for hospitality.
 We thank IHES, where part of this work was written, for the excellent working conditions.

 M.F. acknowledges financial support from CNRS (projet PEPS JCJC 2024), and from EIPHI Graduate School (contract ANR-17-EURE-0002) for funding IMB.
 D.V. acknowledges the financial support of the project MMNLP (Mathematical Methods in Non Linear Physics) of INFN and of the project PRIN 2022HMBTTL of MUR.